dustinpfister/blog_posts/_posts/threejs-data-texture.md

 <!-- more -->

-## data textures in threejs and what to know first
+## Data textures in threejs and what to know first

 This is a post on using the THREE.DataTexture constructor in threejs to create a texture using raw data for each color channel of each pixel in the form of a unit8array.
 This is then not at all any kind of [getting started with threejs](/2018/04/04/threejs-getting-started/) type post, and I also assume that you have learned at least a thing or two about javaScript and client side web development in general before hand.